TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ::::::

-Interestingly this opens the way to describe the row operations of Chapter 2 via matrix multiplication.
+Interestingly this opens the way to describe the row operations of {numref}`Chapter %s <Chapter:Systems>` via matrix multiplication.
 The following example illustrates this for the three basic row operations.

 ::::::{prf:example}
 :label: Ex:MatrixOps:ElementaryMatrices